eeoooue/simulated-annealing/README.md

 To emulate the annealing process, first 'heat up' the system by raising the temperature until it appears 'melted'.

-Then, gradually 'cool' the system at a steady rate to eventually arrive at a high quality solution.
+Then, gradually 'cool' the system at a steady rate to hopefully arrive at a high quality solution.

 ![Image](./images/AnnealedExample.png)